Mercicrux/nya/README.md

 - Make sure you have 1.21.1 installed on the Minecraft Launcher
 - Build the jar using the gradle `build` task
 - Add it to your mod folder (Meteor required)

-## Support

-Ask me on constantiam for help.
-If you don't know who I am, I question how you even found this.

 ## License